dealingwith/daniel-industries/_posts/2019-06-15-we-should-oftener-look-over-the-tafferel-of-our-craft.md

 title: "we should oftener look over the tafferel of our craft"
 excerpt:
 date: 2019-06-15 06:44:00 -0500
-comments: true
 categories:
+ - quotable
+ - Thoreau
 ---

->To the sick the doctors wisely recommend a change of air and scenery.
+> To the sick the doctors wisely recommend a change of air and scenery.
 Thank Heaven, here is not all the world...

->...we should oftener look over the tafferel of our craft, like curious passengers, and not make the voyage like stupid sailors picking oakum...Our voyaging is only great-circle sailing, and the doctors prescribe for diseases of the skin merely.
+> ...we should oftener look over the tafferel of our craft, like curious passengers, and not make the voyage like stupid sailors picking oakum...Our voyaging is only great-circle sailing, and the doctors prescribe for diseases of the skin merely.

 _Henry David Thoreau, **Walden**_